Do you suffer from daily headaches that occur right after you wake up?

 Sleep apnea occurs when the airway is blocked during sleep, and oxygen flow stops for a small amount of time.
 Patients with sleep apnea wake to gasp for air, snore loudly, and experience chronic fatigue.
 They are unable to enjoy a full restful night of sleep.

 If you wake suddenly gasping for air, wake with chronic headaches, have trouble focusing during the day, find yourself falling asleep during the day, or snore loudly, you may be experiencing this type of sleep disorder.
 Chronic fatigue, depression, and irritability are also symptoms.

 The cease in oxygen flow to the brain during the night can lead to these types of headaches.
 Patient wake in the morning feeling tired, restless, and often have severe headaches that may interrupt their ability to conduct their daily routine.

 How can I treat headaches caused by sleep apnea?

 Repositioning the jaw for natural air flow, the oral appliance reduces or eliminates the continual cessation of breathing that leads to symptoms and health problems.
-Convenient, comfortable, and portable, an oral appliance enables the wearer to speak and consume fluids when in place.

 Schedule A Dental Exam Today